pieper/easydav/README.txt

 http://domain.com/dir/#fragment.
 I don't know a workaround, and I'm not sure what harm this causes.
 Possibly something with strange filenames.

+File timestamps are not preserved while uploading.
+May depend on client.

 Missing features
 ================
 The server implements WebDAV to level 1.
 The locking mechanisms in level 2 are